What is Christingle?

 - Margaret, Christingle organiser

-Although each church and school will celebrate Christingle in its own way, the meaning of Christingle remains the same: children have fun making the Christingles using oranges, candles, red tape and sweets while also learning what each part means to Christians.
+Although each church and school celebrate their Christingle in their own way, the spirit of Christingle remains the same: children have fun using oranges, candles, red tape and sweets to make their Christingles while also learning what each element represents and means to Christians.

 After the Christingles have been made, services and celebrations involving the local community take place that usually include songs, prayers and performances.
 The highlight of all the events is the lighting of the Christingle candles, which is loved by children and adults alike.

-Christingle celebrations include songs, prayers, performances and a collection in aid of our work, which helps us continue our work with disadvantaged children.
+Christingle celebrations include songs, prayers, performances and a collection in aid of The Children’s Society which helps us continue our work with disadvantaged children.
 Universal to all celebrations is the lighting of the Christingle candles, loved by children and adults alike.

 Christingle helps children in poverty

-The impact made by Christingle services is incredibly valuable as the money raised during the collections really does make a difference to children’s lives.
+The impact made by Christingle services is incredibly valuable as the money raised during the collections really do make a difference to children’s lives.

 - The orange – represents the world